ericwbailey/ericwbailey.website/source/published/modern-health-frameworks-performance-and-harm.md

 I don’t want the underlying concept behind Modern Health to fail.
 I want more people to get the help they need in a reliable and safe way.
 However, I wish we as an industry would stop [promoting and rewarding the wrong things](https://joshcollinsworth.com/blog/self-fulfilling-prophecy-of-react).

-We‘ve lost the plot.
+We’ve lost the plot.
 Performance, accessibility, and usability are more than just inconvenient truths you can pretend don’t exist.
 They have a direct impact on the quality of someone’s life.